prettydiff/biddle/readme.md

   - Must remove the application from the **list**

 ## Supported commands
 Commands are the third command line argument, or second if the optional *node* argument is absent.
 Commands are case insensitive, but values and local paths are case sensitive.
-All local address are either absolute from the root or relative from biddle.
+All local address are either absolute from the root or relative from the current working directory.

 ### get
 Merely downloads the requested resource and saves it as a file with the same filename.
 If the filename is not provided in the URI the final directory up to the domain name will become the filename, and if for some reason that doesn't work the default filename is *download.xxx*.